awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 + You cannot create clones across AWS Regions\.
 Each clone must be created in the same Region as the source cluster\.
 + Currently, you are limited to 15 clones based on a copy, including clones based on other clones\.
 After that, only copies can be created\.
 However, each copy can also have up to 15 clones\.
 + Currently, you cannot clone from a cluster without the parallel query feature, to a cluster where parallel query is enabled\.
 To bring data into a cluster that uses parallel query, create a snapshot of the original cluster and restore it to a cluster where the parallel query option is enabled\.
++ You can't create clones from clusters that have no DB instances\.
+Cloning works only for clusters that have at least one database instance\.
 + You can provide a different virtual private cloud \(VPC\) for your clone\.
 However, the subnets in those VPCs must map to the same set of Availability Zones\.

 ## Copy\-on\-write protocol for Aurora cloning<a name="Aurora.Managing.Clone.Protocol"></a>